June 22, 2020

-At the base of the T-Wharf is Ellen’s Harborside, which specializes in hickory-smoked barbecue and local seafood.
 If you’re in the mood for romance, head to My Place by the Sea at the end of Bearskin Neck, where you can grab a table on the ocean’s edge while dining on Scottish salmon, grilled garlic-rubbed sirloin or a lobster club sandwich.
 Meanwhile, ice cream shops, a confectioner and even an Austrian-style strudel shop stand ready to satisfy your sweet tooth.

 If you happen to visit on a Saturday, you can restock your galley at the local Farmers’ Market, held at Harvey Park at the corner of Broadway and Mt.
 Pleasant streets from 9:00 to 1:00.
 Here you’ll find locally produced foods such as organically grown vegetables, grass-fed beef, smoked fish, fresh pesto, handmade pasta, jams and jellies, fresh-baked bread, homemade doughnuts and other baked goods.

 Of course, there’s more to Rockport than its harbor.
 Consider, for example, a visit to the intriguing Paper House.
 Built in 1922 by a mechanical engineer who designed a machine that made paper clips, the house is constructed entirely of newspaper, as is the furniture.